kasra-eshaghi/blog/_pages/hardware.markdown

 A good engineer knows hardware better than software.
 That's because hardware can work without software, but software is nothing without hardware!

-Below are some of the fun hardware projects I've worked on in the past.
+Below are some of the interesting hardware projects I've worked on in the past.
 Though, I admit, none of them would work without software.

 {% for project in site.hardware %}